Modular Decomposition of Hierarchical Finite State Machines: Proofs

-\emph{Claim: For every non-singleton indecomposable thin module $M$, there exists a $q$ such that $K_q=M$.}
+\emph{Claim: For every basis module $M$, there exists a $q$ such that $\repr(q)=M$.}

-Let $\alpha$ be the start node of such an $M$, and let $G_1,\dots,G_m$ be the modules whose start node is in $M$ but is not $\alpha$, and let $H_1,\dots,H_n$ be all the indecomposable modules with start node $\alpha$ that do not properly contain $M$ (and are not equal to $M$).
-If there is a node $q \neq \alpha $ in $M$ but not any $H_i$ or $G_j$, then $M$ must be the smallest indecomposable module containing it where it is not the start node, so $K_q=M$ and we are done.
-If no such node exists, then
+Let $\alpha$ be the start state of a basis module $M$, and let $G_1,\dots,G_m$ be those modules whose start state is in $M$ but is not $\alpha$, and let $H_1,\dots,H_n$ be all the indecomposable modules with start state $\alpha$ that do not properly contain $M$ (and are not equal to $M$).
+If there is a state $q \neq \alpha $ in $M$ but not any $H_i$ or $G_j$, then $M$ must be the smallest indecomposable module containing it where it is not the start state, so $\repr(q)=M$ and we are done.
+If no such state exists, then

 but then